Art Gallery Banner

 Photos on this page are by Leem.
 Permission is granted to copy, distribute and/or modify these images under the terms of the GNU Free Documentation license, Version 1.2 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license can be found in the Wikimedia Commons entry “GNU Free Documentation License”.

-The ony living artist represented here, Susan Kliewer appears to be modest about her age, but has been living and sculpting in Sedona, Arizona for over two decades.
+The ony living artist represented here, Susan Kliewer appears to be modest about her age, but has been living and sculpting in Sedona, Arizona for well over two decades.
 Not surprisingly, most of her statues have western themes.

 If you should ever take a tour of the American West (an experience I can thoroughly recommend) there’s a good chance you’ll pass through Sedona en route to the Grand Canyon.
-It’s an interesting little town - part artist’s retreat, part New Age vortex, and very large part tourist trap - located in the heart of the picturesque Oak Creek Canyon with its distinctive red rock buttes and mesas.
+It’s an interesting little town - part artist’s retreat, part New Age vortex, and very large part tourist trap - located in the heart of picturesque Oak Creek Canyon with its distinctive red rock buttes and mesas.

 Sedona, Arizona